 And happen, it did.
-I was anxious and fearful, with red ragged nail beds, but I was ready to try.
-Everyone was so kind.
+I was anxious and fearful, with red ragged nail beds, and bitten knuckles, but I was ready to try.
 Mom had called ahead to make special arrangements.
-The pharmacy staff stood to defend us.
+The pharmacy staff stood by to defend us.
 Mr. Brown held a big ugly broom for fan-beating.
 Ms. Emmy had a towel and a bowl of candy.

 I hovered outside the bathroom as Mom walked in and sat on the lid of the toilet.
 I stood nearby and edged as close to the door as I dared.
 After a minute, Mom declared victory.
 The staff congratulated me and Ms. Emmy gave me a grape lollipop.